1nwonknu/MLP4timeSeries/README.md

 ## MLP4timeSeries
-Simple example of deep neural network for financial time series forecasting, including no sql database store and data retrieval
+Simple example of deep neural network for financial time series forecasting, including no sql database store and data retrieval.
+Implemented a deep neural network and a convolutional neural network.

 # Example
 import fxdata